Rismosch/ris_engine/README.md

 To compile this repo, you need a working Rust compiler.
 I recommend installing via [rustup](https://www.rust-lang.org/tools/install).

 The current target platform is x86_64, both Windows and Linux.

+The renderer is based on Vulkan.
+You will run into a runtime error, if you have no hardware, which supports Vulkan.

 You also require an internet connection, to download dependencies from [crates.io](https://crates.io/).
 If you have an internet connection, you have everything you need and you can jump straight to [Installation](#Installation).
 If you do not have access to the internet, choose one of the following methods: